vega/altair/README.md

 ![Altair Visualization](https://raw.githubusercontent.com/altair-viz/altair/master/images/cars.png)

 One of the unique features of Altair, inherited from Vega-Lite, is a declarative grammar of not just visualization, but _interaction_.
-With a few modifications to the example above we can created a linked histogram which is filtered based on a selection of the scatter plot.
+With a few modifications to the example above we can create a linked histogram that is filtered based on a selection of the scatter plot.

 ```python
 import altair as alt